 A more collaborative planning system – what can a mediation approach offer?

-With the recent Independent Planning Review having referenced mediation in three of its recommendations, PAS and Scottish Mediation are looking to explore how this can be facilitated to improve engagement within planning.
+This event comes following the recent planning review which highlighted mediation in three of its recommendations, and the publication of the recent Scottish Government Planning Consultation which also mentions mediation and the potential for its wider use.
+PAS and Scottish Mediation are looking to explore how this can be facilitated to improve engagement within planning.
 The conference will include a number of plenaries, collaborative exercises and case studies which will give participants the opportunity to consider the wider use of collaborative approaches in the planning system and to hear from professional planners and mediators.

 Petra Biberbach, PAS Chief Executive and member of the recent planning review panel will discuss the references to mediation in the recent review and reflect upon the links to the United Nations Sustainable Development Goals 2016-30.